 When Landmark Services was born in 1991, the idea was simple.
-Mark Landry wanted to work on the buildings that you mentioned when giving directions.
+Mark Landry wanted to work on the buildings that people mentioned when giving directions.

 Special buildings.
 Landmark buildings.

 A house doesn’t have to be beautiful.
 In the end, its principal job is to keep the rain out, the warmth in, and its inhabitants safe as they rest, and eat, and refresh their spirits after the day’s effort.
 No, a building doesn’t have to be beautiful.
 But it can be.
 A home can be an example of the very best craftsmanship.
 An expression of your highest hopes.
 An inspiration to your community.
-At its highest and best... it is all of these.
+At its highest and best, it is all of these.